millerlp/oceanwaves/cran-comments.md

 ## Resubmission

-found:
-"function written by T. Mason"
-"author George Voulgaris"
-Please always add all authors and copyright holders in the Authors@R field with the appropriate roles.

-* I have modifed these attributions after contacting the listed persons.
-These persons are now listed in the DESCRIPTION file as contributors.

-You write information messages to the console that cannot be easily suppressed.
-Instead of print()/cat() rather use message()/warning() or if(verbose)cat(..) if you really have to write text to the console. f.i.: joinOWHLfiles()

-* I have modified joinOWHLfiles() to add a @param verbose to allow the user to suppress txtProgressBar and messages. cat() functions have been converted to message().

-Please always make sure to reset to user's options, wd or par after you changed it in examples and vignettes.
-F.i: vignette:
-oldpar <- par(mfrow = c(1,2))
+If there are references describing the methods in your package, please add these in the description field of your DESCRIPTION file in the form authors (year) <doi:...>
+authors (year) <arXiv:...>
+authors (year, ISBN:...)
+or if those are not available: <https:...>
+with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.

+* I have added a citation in the DESCRIPTION Description field for a reference to a method used in the package.
+The reference is old (1979) and not archived online, so I cannot provide a doi link.
+Instead I have substituted the journal's ISSN number in the format suggested as "authors (year, ISBN:...)" in hopes that this is sufficient information.

+Please make sure that you do not change the user's options, par or working directory.
+If you really have to do so, please ensure with an *immediate* call of on.exit() that the settings are reset when the function is exited, similar to this:
 ...
-par(oldpar)
+oldpar <- par(mfrow = c(1,2)) #line i
+on.exit(par(oldpar)) #line i+1
+...
+f.i.: waveStatsZC.R

-* I have modified the function waveStatsZC() to reset user's par options after plotting.
-This should also correct the identified issue in the vignette.
+* I have added the suggested on.exit() call to waveStatsZC.R on the line immediately after the existing par() call.

 ## Test environments
 * local OS X install, R 3.6.1